 It has been all over the news; Canada’s Olympic Bobsleigh and skeleton teams are at the 2022 Olympics with Navy-inspired sleds.

-Bobsleigh Canada Skeleton partnered with the Royal Canadian Navy (RCN) to design a Second World War-era Admiralty Disruptive paint pattern for their sleds, similar to the current paint schemes on HMCS Regina and HMCS Moncton.
+Bobsleigh Canada Skeleton partnered with the Royal Canadian Navy (RCN) to design a Second World War-era Admiralty Disruptive paint pattern for their sleds, similar to the current paint schemes on HMCS Regina en Moncton.

 The design was unveiled January 20 in Halifax aboard the Arctic Offshore Patrol Ship the future HMCS Margaret Brooke by the ship’s captain, Cdr Nicole Robichaud.
 In Calgary, one of the sleds was displayed at the Ice House.

 Bobsleigh Canada Skeleton has a long-standing relationship with the Canadian Armed Forces and previously had air force-themed designs on their sleds and participated in team building activities with both the Canadian Army and the Royal Canadian Air Force.